What is the best size for a baby quilt? Click Here to find a size chart.

 5 Steps to Setting Up Your Longarm Quilting Machine

-Here are the steps to setting up a Qnique longarm machine from the video above, in case you prefer reading instead of watching:
+Here are the steps to setting up a Qnique longarm quilting machine from the video above, in case you prefer reading instead of watching:

 1. Install a new needle - yes, there is a needle installed at the factory, but it may have become bent or burred during shipping.
 We also don't know the size of this needle and it may change your tension dramatically when you switch to another size.